 - Increases the number of beneficial bacteria in the gut.

-- This is just the tip of the iceberg.
-Berberine may also affect various other enzymes, molecules and genes related to blood sugar control.
+Remarkable as it seems that it acts in all these pathways, also seems to affect various other enzymes, molecules and genes related to blood sugar control.

 Berberine Can Help You Lose Weight

 Weight loss product like Garcinia Cambogia are always in demand from those looking to drop pounds, but 2 recent studies found positive results for weight loss with supplementation of Berberine.

 In a 12 week long study of obese individuals that were given 500 mg of berberine 3 times a day, they lost an average of 5 pounds, and 3.6% of their body fat (17).

 The second study was for 3 months, during which 37 individuals with metabolic syndrome were given 300 mg of berberine 3 times per day.
 These patients saw their body mass index (BMI) drop from 31.5 to 27.4, lost significant amounts of belly fat, and saw improvement in several other markers of health (18).

 Improved insulin resistance and regulation of hunger hormones adiponectin and leptin were believed to be responsible for the positive results in this study.